Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod-Plugin/README.md

 const char* GetConVarString(const char* cvname);                     | "Get the string value of a ConVar."
-HSCRIPT     PlayerIndexToPlayerHandle(int playerIndex)               | "Takes the player's entity index and returns the player's script handle." void        RespawnPlayer(int playerIndex)                           | "Respawn the a player by their entity index." void        SetFlashlightState(int iIndex, bool bTurnOn)             | "Set the flashlight for a player on or off."
+HSCRIPT     PlayerIndexToPlayerHandle(int playerIndex)               | "Takes the player's entity index and returns the player's script handle." void        RespawnPlayer(int playerIndex)                           | "Respawn the a player by their entity index." void        SetFlashlightState(int playerIndex, bool enable)         | "Set the flashlight for a player on or off."
 ```

 ## Game Events Interfaced To Squirrel VScript Functions: